MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

    The Sales Order Agent monitors incoming emails to this mailbox.
 The email account can be either a Microsoft 365 personal account or a shared mailbox in your organization.
 Learn more at [Set up e-mail](admin-how-setup-email.md).

    > [!IMPORTANT]
    > If you use a shared Microsoft 365 mailbox, set up mailbox delegation in the Exchange admin center to provide permissions to read and send emails from this mailbox to the users who can activate the agent.
 The same applies when you use a personal Microsoft 365 account.
-You need to provide other users permission to read and manage emails unless you will be the one activating the agent.
+Provide other users permission to read and manage emails unless you will be the one activating the agent.
    >
    > When a user activates the agent, it runs as a background task in the context of that user and needs access to the shared mailbox to process emails.
-In some cases, it may take a few hours for Exchange to propagate the permissions to the selected users.
+It might take a few hours for Exchange to propagate the permissions to the selected users.

 ## Activate and configure Sales Order Agent